vgtomahawk/Charmanteau-CamReady/Code/README_CODE.txt

 Parameters:
-Though the code works with the parameter values set in the code, in order to switch between Forward and Backward architechtures etc, it is necessary to change some parameters in the code.
+Though the code works with the parameter values set in the code, in order to switch between Forward and Backward architectures etc, it is necessary to change some parameters in the code.

 preTrain     - Pretrains the encoder of encoder-decoder models, set to False by default, suggested value for good performance downstream   - Whether to use the downstream vector in the next character prediction softmax of the decoder, set to True by default, suggested value for good performance.